Levy Information - November 3, 2026 Election

 Yes.
 Levy funds may only be used to support eligible services for Delaware County residents.

-Why is additional funding requested?
+Why is the funding being requested?

 Election Information

-Election Day: May 5, 2026
+Election Day: November 3, 2026

 For voting locations, early voting, or absentee ballot information, please visit the Delaware County Board of Elections website.